 The word "hospice" means "a place of shelter."
 Today, the "place of shelter" is not so much a physical place.
 It is care that helps a person with a life-limiting (sometime called terminal) illness die with dignity and peace.
 Hospice care is end-of-life care given to support a person wherever they live.
 Comfort care is done to ease pain and other symptoms.
 The person and their family also get emotional and social support.
 The goal of hospice care is to help the person live to the fullest, even with a life-limiting illness.

-To qualify for hospice care, a person usually has a life expectancy of less than 6 months.
+A person usually has a life expectancy of less than 6 months to qualify for hospice care.